uptechteam/fe-cookbook/roles-and-permissions/roles-and-permissions.md

 )(MyComponent);
 ```

-In this example, we apply the withRolesAndPermissions HOC to MyComponent, indicating that the user must have either the 'admin' or 'manager' role and the 'edit_posts' permission to access this component.
+In this example, we apply the `withRolesAndPermissions` HOC to `MyComponent`, indicating that the user must have either the `admin` or `manager` role and the `edit_posts` permission to access this component.
 If the user doesn't meet these requirements, the HOC will render nothing instead of the wrapped component.

 By using this composition component, you can easily manage roles and permissions in your React app and control access to different components or features based on the user's role and permissions.

 ## Wrapper component

-Here's the implementation of the RolesAndPermissionsWrapper component:
+Here's the implementation of the `RolesAndPermissionsWrapper` component:

 ```js
 const RolesAndPermissionsWrapper = ({